xkly/m4-markdown/exercise-1/README.md

 See `complete` branch for an example.

 My favorite quote:
-> We didn't set out to be super heroes.
+> We didn't set out to be superheroes.
 But sometimes life doesn't go the way you planned.

+-Hiro Hamada, _Big Hero 6_

 More information [here](http://www.imdb.com/title/tt2245084/) about where the quote is from